How to Self-Host Your Blogs with WordPress.org

 PHP version 5.2.4 or greater

-You don’t need design ability to make your blog look great.
-Members of the WordPress community have created more than 2,000 WordPress themes, and you can download them for free and install them on your WordPress blog.
+You don’t need design or coding ability to make your blog look great.
+Members of the WordPress community have created more than 1,600 WordPress themes (designs), and you can download them free and install them on your WordPress blog.

-Additionally, if you’re creatively inclined, like to create designs on your own, and know CSS, you’ll be glad to know that you have full access to the template system within WordPress and can create your own custom themes.
+Additionally, if you’re creatively inclined, like to create designs on your own, and know Cascading Style Sheets (CSS), you have full access to the template system within WordPress and can create your own custom themes.